FuryanRasta/petri/docs/endpoints/grpc-client.md

 ## gRPC Endpoints

-An overview of all available gRPC endpoints shipped with the PETRIhub is [Protobuf documention](./proto-docs.md).
+An overview of all available gRPC endpoints shipped with the Petri is [Protobuf documention](./proto-docs.md).

 ## Generating, Signing and Broadcasting Transactions